Overview

 Robert Purse

-Meetings, always a good opportunity for procrastination, should have a clear agenda (Issued well in advance) and a clearly defined objective/purpose.
+Meetings, which are often a good opportunity for procrastination, should have a clear agenda (Issued well in advance) and a clearly defined objective/purpose.

 Karen Karis

 For me, it works best to have an accountability partner.
-Someone that’s asking the question: when do you think it will be ready?
+Someone who’s asking the question: when do you think it will be ready?
 That gets me going.

 Jakki Bendell

 I set the alarm on the cooker for 90 minutes.
-I’ll work intensely until the alarm goes off, and then I have to go downstairs to turn it off (and have a cup of tea, whatever).
+I’ll work intensely until the alarm goes off, and then I have to go downstairs to turn it off (and have a cup of tea, if I’m so inclined).
 I’ll either have worked up enough steam to finish the project, or I’ll have a break and switch to a more enjoyable task for 90 minutes.

 Katie Thorpe